faassen/secretweblog_zola/content/posts/solidjs-fits-my-brain.md

 projects this drawback will outweigh the benefits.
 I love the benefits though, so I am going to look for more opportunities to use Solid in the future.

+## Preserved Comments

+## Iain Simmons

+This is a great write up, and it's nice to hear this from a more personal and practical standpoint instead of the usual pros and cons and frameworks competing on arbitrary criteria.

+I've also been learning a lot about Solid and hope to be able to use it in my day-to-day work soon.